 Smoke of Restraint: This greenish fluid is encased in a glass globe, which can be hurled with “close-enough” accuracy up to 20 feet, where upon the sphere will burst and release a green smoke in a 5-ft diameter (or one hex), which typically indicates a single target, but the GM may allow exceptions.
 Within an instant of the impact, the smoke will attack creature(s) in the area by solidifying around them in a greenish goop.
 This acts as a grappling attack as if the smoke has a body score of 6 (d12+3) and is immune to any environmental conditions for size; however, rain (normal or magical) does present a -2 penalty against the smoke's roll.
 The alchemical hold will last for 3 rounds if the victim is not able to escape.
 The mixture stays potent for 3 months.

 Solution of Shock: When consumed, the imbiber gains an electrical shock to his or her touch passing through any weaponry used as if under the effects of an infusion of lightning invocation.
 It is also possible to merely touch someone (touch-based attack), forcing the target to make a body preservation save (DC:10) or suffer 1 point of lightning damage.
+With this potion, no reaction is required to deliver the shock after the successful touch.
 The potency of this liquid lasts for around 3 months.